thrackle-io/rules-engine/docs/userGuides/Architecture/Client/Application/APPLICATION-MANAGER.md

 - Risk Scores
 - Access Levels

-The ApplicationManager also provides the ability to check application level rules via its associated Application Handler.
+The Application Manager also provides the ability to check application level rules via its associated Application Handler.

 ### Metadata

 #### Roles

-The ApplicationManager can be utilized for both updating and checking an account's role in relation to the application.
+The Application Manager can be utilized for both updating and checking an account's role in relation to the application.
 These capabilites are provided for the following roles:

 - Super Admin
 - App Admin